Input Validation for Neural Networks via Runtime Local Robustness Verification: Related Work

 Verification methods check whether a neural network satisfies a given formally defined property before it is deployed.
 Such properties include safety constraints~\cite{katz2017} and robustness~\cite{Ehlers2017,dutta2018}.
 However, due to the non-linearity of activation functions, complete verification is NP-hard, and thus can hardly scale.
 Incomplete verification sacrifices the ability to falsify a property so as to gain performance.
 Current incomplete verifiers~\cite{wang2018,singh2019} can deal with neural networks of thousands of neurons in seconds.
 However, both verifications can only prove local robustness properties~\cite{huang2017}, rather than global robustness properties.
 Thus these verifiers can only give metrics on evaluating how robust a neural network is, rather than proving that a neural network is robust.

 Adversarial detection methods make use of characterics of adversarial examples. \cite{feinman2017} found that the uncertainty of adversarial examples to be higher than clean data, and utilized a Bayesian neural network to estimate that. \cite{song2017} found the distribution of adversarial examples is different from clean data.
 Compared to their methods focusing on the inputs, our method computes the accumulative gradients information of the neural network in the regions around the inputs. \cite{wang2018detect} proposed to detect adversarial examples by mutation test based on the belief that they are not robust to mutations.
 Their method shares the similar intuition with our method, that is, the adversarial examples must be some corner cases in the input space.
 However, we utilize local robustness verification which takes the whole region around an input into account instead of testing which considers some points near an input. \cite{lu2017} distinguishes adversarial examples from clean data by the threshold of their values on each ReLU layer. \cite{henzinger2019} proposed to detect novel inputs by observing the hidden layers, i.e., whether they are outside the value ranges during training.

-Given the fact that these works are not open source and the results in their papers are often given in the form of graphs (like ROC curve), it is hard to have a fair comparison with their results.
+\emph{Comparison with other works on effectiveness.} Given the fact that these aforementioned works are not open source and the results in their papers are often given in the form of graphs (like ROC curve), it is hard to have a fair comparison with their results.
 However, from the results in their papers, our method is comparable (if not better) with their work, especially on strong attacks.
-Our method utilizes only the value of robustness radius to validate inputs, and can also be seen as an anomaly detection technique~\cite{chandola}.